pahud/cdk-efs-assets/README.md

 ### syncOnUpdate

 If the `syncOnUpdate` property is set to `true` (defaults to `true`), then the specified zip file path will be monitored, and if a new object is uploaded to the path, then it will resync the data to EFS.
 Note that to use this functionality, you must have a CloudTrail Trail in your account that captures the desired S3 write data event.

+This feature is only available with the `LAMBDA` sync engine.

 *WARNING*: The contents of the extraction directory in the access point will be destroyed before extracting the zip file.